matchyOrg/matchy/README.md

 ---
 <i> 🤖 Want to join us and improve the app? </i>

-Here's all you need to start:
+Here's all you need to get started:
 - Our wonderful [discord server](https://discord.gg/ahNVefYjUc) where we meme around and organize ourselves.
 - The [`CONTRIBUTING.md`](./CONTRIBUTING.md) file.
 It's an in depth guide to this app.
 - Our [notion page](https://sueszli.notion.site/matchy-457ed5cee087469ab5ff78e67bacf3b6) where we store all of our files.